Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Projection-Augmented Graph

 \myparagraph{PRT-TFB Test} We call the combination of Eq.~\eqref{eq:prt} and Eq.~\eqref{eq:tfb} the PRT-TFB test.
 Compared with existing routing test methods such as PEOs and KS2, which operate on the whole priority queue $P$, the PRT-TFB test has the following two advantages.
-(1) For large $efC$ or large $efS$---which denotes the result list size, same as the notation in HNSW---the size of $W$ is much smaller than that of $P$, and the movement of elements in $W$ is much faster than that in $P$.
+(1) For large $efC$ or large $efS$, which denotes the maximum number of working-set nodes visited during search, the size of $W$ is much smaller than that of $P$, and the movement of elements in $W$ is much faster than that in $P$.
 (2) Each FP has a good chance of being selected as the visited node in the future rounds only if it remains in either of two rings, ensuring that its exact distance to $\bm{q}$ can be utilized at a certain time point.